fmager/real-time/m1_memory_hierarchies/s5_computational_graph_compilers.md

 as the operator version.
 Each op code is just a string.
 Each operator is just a list of op codes.
 In this op code example we do operator fusion by adding our ReLU op-code to the list.

-This is sort of like ordering a standard cheeseburger at a restaurant that ONLY SERVES BURGERS.
+This is sort of like ordering a standard cheese burger at a restaurant that ONLY SERVES BURGERS.
 You realize that you want pickles.
 So you can either order an entirely new cheese burger, the kitchen has to make a new one from scratch for this one, or you can order pickles between two buns, which technically qualifies as a burger.
 This will be delivered quite fast.
 But its frowned upon in a restaurant to play with your food so you have to eat the pickles as they come.
 But you do technically get your pickles.
-The final option is to realize that a burger is just a stack of ingredients, or a list of op codes, and it would be much easier to send the burger back to the kitchen (compilation) for them to just slide in a few pickles.
+Another option is to realize that a burger is just a stack of ingredients, or a list of op codes, and it would be much easier to send the burger back to the kitchen (compilation) for them to just slide in a few pickles.
 Using op codes makes our code so much more complex, but it allows us a great amount of flexibility.
 If we